-I love the beach.
+The beach is really my happy place.
 NYC beaches aren’t the cleanest and don’t have the clearest water, but I still don’t mind taking a ride on the subway to walk on the Coney Island Boardwalk or lay on the sand at Jones Beach.
-While on vacation, I always try my best to make a beach day if I’m by the coast or pay for a ride through a tour service like Viator.
-Whether you’re in or out of the US, here are 10 beach day must haves for a fun day in the sun.
+Even on vacation, I try my best to make a beach day if I’m by the coast.
+I even paid for a ride through Viator when visiting Isla Baru on my solo trip to Cartagena.
+Whether you’re in or out of the US, here’s a beach trip checklist that includes 10 must-have items to bring to the beach.

 Sunscreen is one of the most important things to take to the beach.
 It doesn’t matter what race you are, no one is immune to skin cancer or skin damage from exposure to Ultraviolet rays.
 You should at minimum use a facial moisturizer and apply a broad-spectrum sunscreen with an SPF of 15 or greater.
 It is recommended that you apply and reapply at least every two hours.
 To reduce the chances of sunburn, try scheduling time outside before 10 AM or after 3 PM.
 Here are a few recommended products.